Clarify Confused Nodes via Separated Learning: Metrics and Observations

 \section{Metrics and Observations}

-Heterophily is harmful to classical GNNs, as different classes of nodes will be inappropriately mixed during message aggregation, leading to indistinguishability of the learned node features~\cite{zhu2020h2gcn}.
+Heterophily is harmful to traditional GNNs, as different classes of nodes will be inappropriately mixed during message aggregation, leading to the indistinguishability of node representations~\cite{zhu2020h2gcn}.
 However, GCN still performs well on bipartite graphs, which are completely heterophilous under the definition of \textit{NH}, bringing paradox~\cite{ma2021necessity}.
-As shown in Fig.~\ref{fig:case}, $\textit{NH}=0$ means that \textit{NH} metric considers the nodes in the bipartite graph to be extremely heterophilous.
+As shown in Fig.~\ref{fig:case1}, $\textit{NH}=0$ means that \textit{NH} metric considers the nodes in the bipartite graph to be extremely heterophilous.
 To alleviate this paradox, some new metrics have been proposed, such as \textit{aggregated similarity score}~\cite{luan2022acm}, which is calculated by the similarity of intermediate representations, but with high computational complexity.